nilshartmann/graphql-java-workshop/INSTALL_en.md

 - Gradle
 - Git
 - a Java IDE (for example IntelliJ or Eclipse)
-- Free ports on your machine: 5000 und 5010
+- Free ports on your machine: 5000 and 5010

 **During the workshop**